 Next a correlation vehicle is established by introducing a continuous allocation function that controls the coherence between subsequent members of the sequence of static models.
 It does that by creating a moderate relocation in the countable set of the enumerators that act in the separable Hilbert space by mapping them to the embedding continuum.
 The relocation is controlled by a stochastic process.

-In fact the differential of the allocation function is used to specify the small scale working space for this stochastic process16.
+The differential of the allocation function can be used to specify the small scale working space for this stochastic process24.
 The allocation function also takes care of the persistence of the embedding continuum.